Summer Fellowships at the Rapoport Center

-- Work on the publication of the Center's 2014-2015 Annual Review by writing and editing articles, designing layout, and working extensively with the software program InDesign
+- Work on the publication of the Center's 2015-2016 Annual Review by writing and editing articles, designing layout, and working extensively with Adobe InDesign

 - Work with a variety of legal and archival material on international and transnational human rights issues

 - Engage in human rights research and writing; draft grant proposals

 - Serve on an editorial board for a working paper series or collaborative journal project

 - Act as liaison and help with outreach to students and faculty at the law school and across campus

 - Coordinate human rights education at the graduate and undergraduate level

 2013 Graduate Summer Fellows Natalie Krebs and Giovanni Batz